jasone/sqlive/docs/docs.md

 ```

 As expected, we got notified every time a customer with a negative balance connected.
-SQLive will never spawn threads or fork processes behind your back, to make the
-performance more predictable.
-However, you should feel free to add multiple processes to speedup the ingestion of
+To make the performance more predictable, SQLive will never spawn threads or fork processes behind your back.
+However, you should feel free to use multiple processes to speedup the ingestion of
 data, including when targetting the same stream (Because SQLive supports multiple writers/readers).
 In this case, we could for example get 10 processes writing on the stream customer\_connect\_log at the same time: